-Even if your wisdom teeth aren't causing any pain or other problems, they may cause problems at some point.
-The most common problems are decay, infection and crowding or damage to other teeth.
-Teeth next to the wisdom teeth are more prone to developing gum problems.
+Even if your wisdom teeth aren’t causing any issues or pain, they may cause problems in the future, including decay, infection, and crowding or damage to your other teeth.
+Be most mindful of the teeth next to your wisdom teeth, as they are more prone to developing gum problems.

 While more severe symptoms can occur, as long as you are going to regular dental visits and communicating with your dentist, you both should be able to manage your dental care in a healthy and proactive way.
 By being proactive, you can make this decision earlier rather than later.
 Having the procedure when you are younger, or at least before significant concerns arise will ease the recovery process from surgery.
 The younger you are, the teeth roots will not have not fully developed yet, and the bone around the teeth is less dense.
 And, as with most surgeries, younger patients tend to heal faster and with fewer complications.

 Be proactive, visit your dentist regularly.
 Getting your wisdom teeth removed is a common dental procedure and issue.
 If you stay on top of it you can get the procedure done and be on your way to keeping you and your smile happy and healthy.